Zarrinnaal: Mohammad Ali Beyg Zarrinnaal

-Mohammad 'Ali Beyg, Ambassador to the Mughal court.
+Mohammad 'Ali Beyg, Ambassador to the Mughal court, c.
+1631.

 Mohammad Ali Beyg called Zarrinnaal (lit.
-"Golden Horseshoe"), whose family belonged to the clan of Zarrin Kafsh, had been settled in Kurdistan minimum since the year 1448 A.D. and possessed the area of Sanandaj as their hereditary fief, was ordered by Shah Abbas I the Great to make war on the Ottomans; and on August 24, 1605 with the aid of his troops from the Mokri tribes could reconquer the Turkish occupied Kurdistan Province for Persia.
-After that he was made vicegerent (Persian vali) of that area and reigned probably from 1609 to 1615 as governor and was head of the administration and army, chief judge and legislator.
+"Golden Horseshoe"), whose family belonged to the clan of Zarrin Kafsh, had been settled in Kurdistan minimum since the year 1448 A.D. and possessed the area of Sanandaj as their hereditary fief, was ordered by Shah Abbas I the Great to make war on the Ottomans; and on 24 August 1605, with the aid of his troops from the Mokri tribes could reconquer the Turkish occupied Kurdistan Province for Iran.
+After that he was made vicegerent (Persian: vali) of that area and reigned probably from 1609 to 1615 as governor and was head of the administration and army, chief judge and legislator.
 There, he himself and his entire tribal confederacy (Persian il) were known and henceforth called by the name of "Zarrinnaal".

-In 1631 Mohammad ‘Ali Beyg was the ambassador sent to the Mughal court by Shah Abbas of Iran, arriving in time for the New Year festival in March 1631.
-Iran and Mughal India went in negotiations about the province of Kandahar, once part of the Mughal empire, then given by Humayoun to Shah Tahmasp and annexed by Humayoun's successor Akbar.
-In 1622 Shah Abbas had reconquered Kandahar as his rightly possession and a treaty with Jahangir should secure this status quo.
-Mohammad Ali Beyg remained in the Mughal empire until October 1632, during which time his portrait was painted by the royal artist, Hashim.
+In 1631, Mohammad ‘Ali Beyg was the ambassador sent to the Mughal court by Shah Abbas of Iran, arriving in time for the New Year festival in March 1631.
+Iran and Mughal India went in negotiations about the province of Kandahar, once part of the Mughal empire, then given by Humayun to Shah Tahmasp and annexed by Humayun's successor Akbar.
+In 1622, Shah Abbas had reconquered Kandahar as his rightly possession and a treaty with Jahangir should secure this status quo.
+Mohammad Ali Beyg remained in the Mughal Empire until October 1632, during which time his portrait was painted by the royal artist, Hashim.
 The painting is inscribed in Persian ‘Likeness of Mohammad ‘Ali Beyg, ambassador, the work of Hashim’.

 Mohammad Zaman Beyg

 Mohammad Ali Beyg's son Mohammad Zaman Beyg was a merchant and traveller.

-After Shah Abbas I's death in 1629 the Ottoman vizier Khusrew Pasha attacked the Kurdistan Province in 1634 and destroyed its capital city of Hassanabad.
+After Abbas the Great's death in 1629, the Ottoman vizier Khusrew Pasha attacked the Kurdistan Province in 1634 and destroyed its capital city of Hassanabad.
 But next to it Sehna or Senneh, the modern city of Sanandaj was built as new residence and capital for the Ardalan emirs by Vali Soleyman Khan Ardalan (r.
-1636 to 1657).
+1636–1657).
 Thus, the entire Kurdish tribal elite moved to the new capital of Sanandaj, which became a prosperous city.
 Thereby the name of Sanandaj comes from the Kurdish terms Sena meaning "soltan" or "ruler" and Daj (or Dezh) meaning "fortress", and thus means "The Ruler's Fortress", which refers to the Vali's stony fort on top of the city peak Teppeh-ye Painshahr (Teppeh-ye Tous-Nowzar).

-In 1638 the common modern Turkish-Persian border was established at the foot of the Zagros Mountains between Mesopotamia and the Iranian Plateau.
+In 1638, the common modern Turkish-Iranian border was established at the foot of the Zagros Mountains between Mesopotamia and the Iranian Plateau.

 Mahmoud Beyg Soltan

 Mohammad Zaman Beyg's son Mahmoud Beyg Soltan was army captain and provincial sub-governor (soltan).
-In Safavid time the military aristocracy of the emirs was divided in the three ranks of khan (i.e. "magnate", title of military commander), beyg (i.e. "lord", title of tribal chief) and soltan (i.e. "ruler", title of provincial sub-governor).
+In the Safavid era, the military aristocracy of the emirs was divided in the three ranks of khan (i.e. "magnate", title of military commander), beyg (i.e. "lord", title of tribal chief) and soltan (i.e. "ruler", title of provincial sub-governor).